queenk15/Black-Man-Run/README.md

 ## How to play the game

-Using the arrow keys race through my game.
+Using the keys race through my game:
 - up arrow: jump
 - left /right arrow: moving forward and backward
-- down arrow: nothing
+- down arrow: nothing yet
+- j is the a modifer key that makes you jump higher
+- s turns off the music
+- m turns off the music
+- p pauses the game

+The enemies:
+1. A little brown man that moves until it hits something
+2. A character that looks like it is poppinout of the ground moves back and forth on platforms

+The powerups/ things to earn:
+- Hearts give you an extra heart
+- The jar of donuts give you an extra life

+The goal of the game:
+- To have fun and get to last achievement which is HOPE!

-### Coming Soon
+## Coming Soon

 In my next version of this game I will adding:

-1. A double jump
-2. New worlds
+1. New worlds
-3. Making Enemies die
-4. Making it more user friendly
+2. Making it more user friendly

 ![Black Man Run cover art](Black%20man%20run%20cover%20art.png)